YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Ask whether the clinic measured your donor capacity, explained the safe donor area, documented the graft number, distributed extraction evenly, and planned for future hair loss.
 A clinic that only talks about how many grafts it can take may be missing the more important question.

-High volume clinic models can create donor problems when the surgery is treated like production work rather than patient specific planning.
+High-volume clinic models can create donor problems when the surgery is treated like production work rather than patient-specific planning.
 The danger is not only a weak result in the recipient area.
 The danger is losing donor reserve that may be needed later.

 If you are comparing clinics for a future procedure, look carefully at how they speak about the donor area.
 The consultation should explain limits, not only promise density.
 This is part of how to choose a hair transplant clinic in Turkey.

 If your donor area looks uneven at one or two months, do not jump immediately to the worst conclusion.
-Take standardized photos, watch the trend, avoid irritating the scalp, and ask your clinic for a calm review.
+Take standardized photos, watch the trend, avoid irritating the scalp, and ask your clinic for review.